JuliaComputing/Multibody.jl/docs/src/examples/quad.md

 ```

 While gain and phase margins appear to be reasonable, we have a large high-frequency gain in the transfer functions from measurement noise to control signal, ``C(s)S(s)``.
 For a rotor craft where the control signal manipulates the current through motor windings, this may lead to excessive heat generation in the motors if the sensor measurements are noisy.

+The diskmargin at the plant output is small, luckily, the gain variation appears at the plant input where the diskmargin is significantly larger.
+The diskmargins are visualized in the figure titled "Stable region for combined gain and phase variation".
+See [Diskmargin example](https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/#Diskmargin-example) to learn more about diskmargins.